lptech1024/ImageCrypt/CONTRIBUTING.md

 Filenames and variables: Lowercase, separated by underscores.

-Macros and enums: Uppercase, separated by underscroes.
+Macros and enums: Uppercase, separated by underscores.

 **Commits**

-Commits should be as small and related.
+Commits should be small and related.

 Commits must have a description.

-Signing commits with a Github-verified GPG key is preferred.
+Signing commits with a GitLab-verified GPG key is preferred.

 **Comments**